RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/series-A-pro.md

 ## Getting Started
 The Series A Pro uses a web platform to manage and monitor your prints.
 Once Cura is installed and you have your .STL prepared, turn on the Series A Pro and wait for about 3 minutes.
 A WiFi network named "Series1-10610" should appear.
 Connect to this network.
-In a bowser window, go to <http://series1-10610.local:5000>.
-This should load the Octoprint Series A web interface.

 > You will not have internet access for the remainder of the setup to until you begin your print!
 Make sure everything you need to print is pre-downloaded.